 Dikale released a new 3D printing pen with a remodeled design, an OLED display, increased safety features and an auto shut-off feature.
-The pen uses standard materials such as PLA and PCL and comes with a standard 1,75mm filament.
+The pen uses standard materials such as PLA and ABS and comes with a standard 1,75mm filament.
 It’s getting more and more popular for its cute design and kid-friendly features so below, we will go through all of them.

 The kit comes packaged in a sturdy box with a handle, with two non-toxic melting PLA filament samples, 20 stencils, a clear plastic overlay and a USB power adapter.
 You will also get a pen stand and a manual.

 What is the Dikale 3D Printing Pen?

 This pen works like a small 3D printer.
 It has a hidden heating element that children cannot reach and an extruder that you would find on a 3D printer.
 Unlike 3D printers that you need to control with a computer, you just guide the pen by hand.

 How does the Dikale 3D Printing Pen Work?

 This pen uses plastic that comes with the kit instead of ink.
 You add a plastic filament and once it is in the pen, it gets hot from the heating components inside it.
 The heat melts the plastic and turns it into the liquid.
 After that, you can start writing or drawing everything you want.
 The best thing about the Dikale 3D Printing Pen is that it works on almost all surfaces.

 Even if you’ve never had a 3D pen before, you could see the same technology in the glue gun.
 The filaments for the pen come in many different colors so your child will be able to bring out the artist in them.